 Lloyd J. “Bud” Vye,our Treasurer and Advocacy Director, is VBF’s point person for bicycle issues when the Virginia General Assembly is in session.
 He is also the Advocacy Chair for the Richmond Area Bicycling Association (RABA), and was their Social Ride Captain for 13 years, until giving up that post to become the Chair of the Heart of Virginia Century, their major event held every September.
 He also represents RABA and the cycling community on the Richmond Metropolitan Planning Organization’s Citizen’s Transportation Advisory Committee and has been involved in a number of other efforts, including meetings pertaining to the Virginia Capital Trail, since retiring as Maintenance Manager for Circuit City Stores, Inc. Read the Bud Vye interview by the Richmond Times-Dispatch.

 Allen Muchnick, a 20-year veteran of the VBF board, has actively campaigned for on-road cycling accommodations, safe and effective trails, and less car-dominated urban communities throughout Northern Virginia since 1991.
 A long-time member of the Arlington County Bicycle Advisory Committee (1991-2013) and the Citizens Advisory Committee of the National Capital Region Transportation Planning Board (1993-2014), Allen continues to guide the Arlington Coalition for Sensible Transportation.
-During his decade (1992-2002) on the board of the Washington Area Bicyclist Association (WABA), one of the leading metropolitan bicycling advocacy groups in the U.S., Allen spearheaded scores of advocacy campaigns; represented WABA on VDOT’s statewide Bicycle Advisory Committee; developed two major fund raising bike tours; networked with smart-growth, environmental, and trail coalitions; and guided a six-fold growth in membership, revenue, and paid staff.
-From 2005-2010, Allen served on the Virginia Board of Transportation Safety which recommends highway safety grant awards by the Virginia Department of Motor Vehicles.
-A skilled transportation and endurance cyclist and an LAB-certified cycling instructor, Allen has taught hundreds of bicycle maintenance and traffic cycling classes since 1994.
+During his decade (1992-2002) on the board of the Washington Area Bicyclist Association (WABA), a leading metropolitan bicycling advocacy organization, Allen spearheaded scores of advocacy campaigns; represented WABA on VDOT’s statewide Bicycle Advisory Committee; developed two major fund raising bike tours; networked with smart-growth, environmental, and trail coalitions; and guided a six-fold growth in membership, revenue, and paid staff.
+From 2005-2010, Allen served on the Virginia Board of Transportation Safety which recommended highway safety grant awards by the Virginia Department of Motor Vehicles.
+A skilled transportation and endurance cyclist and League Cycling Instructor #538, Allen has taught hundreds of bicycle maintenance and traffic cycling classes since 1994.
 Now residing in Manassas City, Allen is helping Active Prince William advance bicycling, walking, and public transportation in Prince William County and the cities of Manassas and Manassas Park.